 Additionally, dogs are allowed to visit the Pinnacle, but only if they are confined to a vehicle.
 This means you can drive to the summit and enjoy the view, but you’ll need to leave your dog in your car – ideally during cooler weather.

 If visiting Hobart during the cooler months, snow falls on top of the 1200m high mountain are not uncommon (and can in fact occur any time of year).
-It’s one of the easiest places to see snow in Tasmania – and also dog-friendly!
+It’s one of the easiest places to experience snow in Tasmania – and also dog-friendly!

 Allow about 30 minutes for the drive up Mount Wellington from the centre of Hobart.
 Note that the road can be closed due to snow or fires.